 Unfortunately, our biodiversity is sometimes neglected leaving rare species and their habitats under threat.

-This is where conservation helps prevent our rare species and habitats from becoming extinct as well as making sure our favourite species, such as frogs, butterflies and birds, and habitats such as meadows and woodlands stay widespread and do not disappear from the areas we live in.
+This is where conservation helps prevent our rare species and habitats from becoming extinct as well as making sure our favorite species, such as frogs, butterflies, and birds, and habitats such as meadows and woodlands stay widespread and do not disappear from the areas we live in.

 Under the Nature Conservation (Scotland) Act (2004) all public bodies in Scotland are required to further the conservation of biodiversity.
 The Wildlife and Natural Environment (WANE) Act (2011), requires public bodies in Scotland to provide an available report every three years, on the actions which they have taken to meet this biodiversity duty.